Qalthos/blog/content/CIVX/just-another-ten-hour-day.rst

 over to Kate's task.
 Now Kate also has a Mac, but she was set up with CIVX long ago and could never quite explain to me how, thanks again to arcane commands.
-Anyway, her task involved a particular unicode character in a senator's name not playing well with her scraped name-to-url converter magic.
+Anyway, her task involved a particular Unicode character in a senator's name not playing well with her scraped name-to-URL converter magic.
 Having only last night read `Falsehoods Programmers Believe About Names`_ off StumbleUpon, I immediately recognized this way as a dead end.
 Sure, you could force all the current names into this pattern, but